qrencode.lua

 -- ec level.
 Each entry has two or four fields, the odd files are the number of repetitions for the

--- folowing block info.
+-- following block info.
 The first entry of the block is the total number of codewords in the block,

 -- the second entry is the number of data codewords.
 The third is not important.